-- 10. Another relevant instrument would be a future treaty on fissile materials (fissile material cut-off treaty).
-By prohibiting the production of fissile materials for nuclear weapons, the treaty would have the potential to contribute to the aims of both articles I and II, but also of article VI of the Non-Proliferation Treaty.
-Despite continuous attempts at making progress in the framework of the Conference on Disarmament, even the start of negotiations on such a treaty has been blocked for decades, a gain holding back implementation of the Non-Proliferation Treaty disarmament pillar. - 11.
-This section again only provides a cursory overview of the plethora of legal instruments adopted to implement and strengthen the non-proliferation pillar of the Non-Proliferation Treaty, illustrating the need for such instruments in order to properly give effect to the Treaty.
+10. Another relevant instrument would be a future treaty on fissile material.
+By prohibiting the production of fissile material for nuclear weapons, the treaty would have the potential to contribute to the aims of both articles I and II, but also of article VI of the Non-Proliferation Treaty.
+Despite continuous attempts to make progress within the framework of the Conference on Disarmament, even the start of negotiations on such a treaty has been blocked for decades, again holding back the implementation of the Non-Proliferation Treaty.

+11. Again, this section only provides a cursory overview of the plethora of legal instruments adopted to implement and strengthen the non-proliferation pillar of the Non-Proliferation Treaty, illustrating the need for such instruments in order to properly give effect to the Treaty.